Black residents allege discrimination at film studio town

 By the time they left Trilith in July, they said, they felt disillusioned and disappointed.

 Keyania Otobor moved into her townhome in 2019 and still lives there.
-She had seen videos featuring the Williamses and was attracted by the diversity, walkability and sense of community, she said.
+She was attracted by the diversity, walkability and sense of community, she said.

-In March, she was visiting Carmen Key, who also is Black, when Key’s white neighbor banged on her door looking for her husband and calling Otobor and Key a racial slur in an exchange recorded by Key’s doorbell camera, Otobor said.

 “I was appalled.
 I’ve never had anybody, to my knowledge, say that about me,” Otobor said.